 (1) A parole order is not to be made in respect of a prisoner if the prisoner has given written notice that he or she does not want to be released on parole.

-[(2) repealed]
+[(2) deleted]

 (3) The written notice must be given to the Board which, if the parole order is to be made by the Governor, must forward it to the Minister.